South African Reserve Bank: Board of directors

 SARB has a board of directors consisting of a Governor Lesetja Kganyago three Deputy Governors, and eleven Directors.
 The Governor, and Deputy governors are appointed for five-year terms by the President of South Africa in consultation with the Minister of Finance.
 Four of the directors are also appointed by the President for terms of three years.
 The remaining seven directors are appointed by the Shareholders of the Bank, also for a three-year term.

 Ownership

-The Reserve Bank, with 2 million issued shares, is one of eight reserve banks worldwide that have shareholders other than the governments of their respective countries (the others being Belgium, Greece, Italy, Japan, Switzerland, Turkey and the USA).
+The Reserve Bank, with 2 million issued shares, is one of eight reserve banks worldwide that have shareholders other than the governments of their respective countries (the others being Belgium, Greece, Italy, Japan, Switzerland, Türkiye and the United States).
 The only limitation on shareholding is that no single shareholder may own more than 10,000 shares individually.
 Currently there are 696 shareholders, as of the shareholders index report of 31 August 2018, owning shares in the South African Reserve Bank.

 Shareholders are entitled a dividend of not more than 10 South African cents per share per annum (the total maximum dividend is therefore 200,000 South African Rand or a maximum of 1,000 South African Rand for any individual shareholder), with the remaining profits being paid to the South African government.

 The South African government has announced that it plans to nationalise the Reserve Bank.

+Subsidiaries

+On 1 April 2024, an arm of the South African Reserve Bank, the Corporation for Deposit Insurance (CODI), became operational; this is South Africa's deposit insurance scheme.